klehmann/domino-jna/README.md

 		//tell the API how to navigate in the view: from one entry in the selectedList
 		//to the next one (in view ordering) EnumSet<Navigate> returnNavigator = EnumSet.of(Navigate.NEXT_SELECTED);
-		//use the maximum read buffer
+		//preload the maximum number of entries, can be useful when implementing
+		//filter method in EntriesAsListCallback
 		int bufferSize = Integer.MAX_VALUE;
-		//tell the API which data we want to read (in this case only note ids, which is very fast) EnumSet<ReadMask> returnData = EnumSet.of(ReadMask.NOTEID, ReadMask.SUMMARY);
+		//tell the API which data we want to read (in this case note ids and column itemname/value map) EnumSet<ReadMask> returnData = EnumSet.of(ReadMask.NOTEID, ReadMask.SUMMARY);

 		List<NotesViewEntryData> selectedEntries = colFromDbData.getAllEntries(startPos, entriesToSkip,